 Can I replicate the software to another box for disaster recovery testing?

-If you replicate your system for HA/DR purposes, there are considerations to take into account to ensure your TAA Tools work correctly on both the production and DR systems.
+If you replicate your system for HA/DR purposes or do an LPM switch, there are considerations to take into account to ensure your TAA Tools work correctly on both the source and target systems.

 The tools must match the operating system level of the system on which you are installing.
 For example, if you have a 7.3 IBM i Operating System, you must install a 7.3 version of the tools.
 The key that you enter during install or on the CHGTAAKEY command must match the release level and serial number of the machine you are installing on.
 Be sure you have specified both of these correctly when requesting keys from email@example.com.

-If you are replicating to a system at a different operating system level (e.g. your production system is V7R2M0, and DR system is at V7R3M0) – the TAATOOL and TAASECURE libraries should be excluded from replication.
+If you are replicating to a system at a different operating system level (e.g. your production system is V7R2M0, and DR system is at V7R3M0) – the TAATOOL, TAASECURE, and TAAWORK libraries should be excluded from replication.
 A separate install of TAATOOLS should be performed on each system, specific to the operating system level.
-Your DR system key can be used at install time on the DR system or used later with CHGTAAKEY.
+Your target system key can be used at install time on the target system or used later with CHGTAAKEY.

 How do I use CRTGRCKEY?

 The Create Grace Key Command is designed for situations where you cannot contact us, but need to operate for a few days (a grace period) on a system that does not have a license for the product.
 You would normally use this in an actual disaster recovery situation where your DR system does not already have a valid license.